quicklabby/dockerhomelab/README.md

 - Prometheus
 - Node Exporter

-Hope this can help someone to run quickly the above applications without issues.
+Hope this can help someone!

 You will need to create a persistent data directory folder for each application and in some cases (ex.
 Traefik and Nextcloud) you will need a configuration file and/or an environment variables.